ryangooch/sound-realty/Notes.md

 However, we also need to do a little data science/model tuning, so I'm going to add some standard data science stack libraries and include a directory for a notebook, for visualization and workflow preservation.
+- It would be possible to allow JSON files containing more than one sample at a time.
+This was apparently outside of spec, however, so I chose to only allow one sample.
+- Model caching could be done more efficiently; ideally perhaps, each model would be in its own service, cached and available at need.
+- Similarly, we should extract the data processing logic from the REST service if things get much more complicated.
+Not that this implementation is complicated at all, but sequestering those functions can make applications more easily maintainable and less complex.
+- It is useful to include date information in the model; unfortunately, the test data does not include date information.
+So instead we use an assumption that the goal is to find housing prices today, though really what makes sense for this data is probably to use the last date seen in the training data, since those dates are from 2014-15.